 During the first term, exercise in the gymnasium is required of all students three times a week; the remainder of the year attendance is optional.
-In the Spring term and during commencement week there will be an outdoor athletic meeting for prizes.
+In the Spring term there will be an outdoor athletic meeting for prizes.

-A new boat-house has been recently built which offers excellent facilities for boating and swimming.
+A new boat-house has been built which offers excellent facilities for boating and swimming.